johnnovak/johnnovak.site/blog/content/posts/gaming-on-the-amiga-1/index.md

     every single time.
 And these are not the only ones; there's a lot more (e.g. when saving the game)---I just didn't bother measuring them all...

+Warhead

-- [Warhead](): Saving the game takes a long time, and the screen keeps flashing (OS swap).
+: Saving the game takes a very long time, and the screen keeps flashing (OS swap).

-- [It Came From the Desert](): Speed and music syncing problems (the music gets cut off before the intro can properly end).
+It Came From the Desert

+: Speed and music syncing problems (the music gets cut off before the intro would properly end).

-As you would expect, all these games work perfectly fine and without any issues when run from the hard drive or floppies on an Amiga 500 (you need an A1200 for Ishar III AGA, of course).
+Deja Vu: A Nightmare Comes True!!
+Deja Vu II: Lost in Las Vegas!!
+Shadowgate

+: The mouse pointer is super sensitive compared to the original.
+This makes this mouse-driven game difficult to play.
+The author of the WHDLoad slave mentions in the README that he intentionally made the mouse pointer move faster... but why?
+Maybe the game worked "better" with this change on his machine, but definitely not on mine!

 ## Amiga configurations to play all games